Tilorich/alx-low_level_programming/README.md

 # alx-low_level_programming
-This is a C programming repository
+This is a C programming repository for the ALX-africa bootcamp